Kalyanam (film)

 Kalyanam is a 2018 Malayalam romantic-comedy film written and directed by Rajesh Nair.
-It stars newcomers Varsha Bollamma and Shravan Mukesh, son of the Malayalam film actor, Mukesh.
+The cinema stars Varsha Bollamma, marking her entry into Malayalam cinema industry.
+A newcomer Shravan Mukesh, the son of the Malayalam film actor Mukesh, acts in a lead role.
 The film was released on 23 February 2018.

 Plot

-Sarath, the only son of Prabhakaran is madly in love with his childhood friend Shari, the only daughter of their neighbor Sahadevan Nair.
+Sarath, the only son of Prabhakaran is madly in love with his childhood friend Shari, the only daughter of their neighbour Sahadevan Nair.
 As they grow up it becomes difficult for Sarath to somehow convey his feelings to her, despite both of them meeting frequently.
-Moreover, Shari's dad wants to marry her off to a "Nair" boy according to their tradition.
+Moreover, Shari's dad wants to marry her off to a Nair boy.
 Sarath is always accompanied by his friend Saiju and his too young uncle Avesh.
 They spend most of the day at a garage owned by Sundaran.
 Sarath observes that Varkey, an aged worker in the garage is often visited by a drunkard man who keeps coming to the garage for the sake of scolding Varkey, who always gives a deaf ear to it.
 No one knows the reason or relation between them.

 Later, Shari's parents arrange a bridegroom for her which saddens Sarath which leads to comical situations.
 It ends up with the three of them being caught by the police, though released later.
 Varkey is again scolded by the drunken man, and Sarath asks him why he is scolded.
 Varkey reveals that the drunken man was the one who liked Varkey's daughter a lot, and wanted to marry her.
 But Varkey objected, due to the guy being from a different religion.
 He also marries the girl off to a suitable family.
 But the girl got killed few days later, thus saddening both Varkey and the man.